Ding Dang (singer): 2006–2007: Debut

 In 2006, some of the higher management personnel in Rock Records established B'in Music to manage the development of singers and produce music, while Rock Records would continue to distribute the produced music.
 This arrangement was made under the advent of online music streaming and the shrinking lucrative CD sales that affected markets globally.
 Many of the established singers signed by Rock Records such as Mayday (五月天), Fish Leong (梁静茹), Victor Wong (品冠) would also move to B'in Music as their contracts with Rock Records were due for renewal about the same time.

-During this transition in the management of singers between Rock Records and B'in Music, Ding Dang had an hour long conversation with B'in Music's Xie Zhifen (谢芝芬) who was formerly a higher management at Rock Records.
+During this transition in the management of singers between Rock Records and B'in Music, Ding Dang had an hour long conversation with B'in Music's Xie Zhifen (謝芝芬) who was formerly a higher management at Rock Records.
 The conversation, along with an 8 seconds long audition lead B'in Music to sign Ding Dang on as a singer as well.
 As B'in Music is a Taiwanese company with its production crew primarily based in Taiwan, being the only Mainland Chinese under them at that time, Ding Dang left for Taiwan to continue her singing career.

 However, before she could release her first album, she would be tasked be the opening act in various Mayday's local concerts in Taiwan.
 Facing the audience as an unrecognised singer with no songs to call her own, she was met with varying responses from the audience, from polite applause to outright booing.
 In July 2007, Ding Dang released her first two singles, Run Away from Home (離家出走) and Can or Not (可以不可以).
 Thereafter, she performed the songs in as part of an opening act for Mayday's concert on to which the originally unwelcoming audience responded enthusiastically.
 With Run Away from Home, she won Top New Artists award at 2007 KKBOX Music Awards.